33d/gbsim/README.md

 Linux
 ------
 `make` should work fine.
 The binary will be in `gbsim/[your-platform]`.
 It dynamically links simavr, which could be annoying if you try moving it.
+For Debian/Ubuntu, the dependencies are `libsdl2-dev`, `avr-libc` and `libelfg0-dev`.

 Windows
 ------